citp/privacy-policy-historical/b/bu/buz/buzzsouthafrica.com.md

 We use third-party advertising companies to serve ads when you visit our website.
 These companies may use information (not including your name, address, email address or telephone number) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.

-Some of these advertisers may use technology such as cookies and web beacons when they advertise on our site, which will also send these advertisers (such as Google through the Google AdSense program) information including your IP address, your ISP , the browser you used to visit our site, and in some cases, whether you have Flash installed.
+Some of these advertisers may use technology such as cookies and web beacons when they advertise on our site, which will also send these advertisers (such as Google through the Google AdSense program) information including your IP address, your ISP, the browser you used to visit our site, and in some cases, whether you have Flash installed.
 This is generally used for geotargeting purposes (showing Cape Town real estate ads to someone in Cape Town, for example) or showing certain ads based on specific sites visited (such as showing cooking ads to someone who frequents cooking sites).

-You can chose to disable or selectively turn off our cookies or third-party cookies in your browser settings, or by managing preferences in programs such as Norton Internet Security.
+You can choose to disable or selectively turn off our cookies or third-party cookies in your browser settings, or by managing preferences in programs such as Norton Internet Security.
 However, this can affect how you are able to interact with our site as well as other websites.
 This could include the inability to login to services or programs, such as logging into forums or accounts.

 ### Contact Us

 Should you have other questions or concerns about these privacy policies, please send us an email to  **info@alexmooremedia.com  **

-Effective Date: 14 November, 2014
+Effective Date: 14 November 2014